mcfung/GoldenParserJS/README.md

 (since 0.1.2)

-Any image wrapped by `[img][/img]` will be preprocessed such that `onclick` is removed and the actual image src will be added as `ng-src` attribute. e.g.
+Any image wrapped by `[img][/img]` will be preprocessed such that `onclick` is removed and the actual image src will be added as `ng-src` attribute by default. e.g.
 ```html
 <img class=\"Image\" src=\"http://m3.hkgolden.com/images/mobile/camera.png\" alt=\"[img]https://abc.com/abc.jpg[/img]\" ng-src=\"https://abc.com/abc.jpg\">
 ```

-All faces icon will be preprocessed to use absolute URL.
+All faces icon will be preprocessed to use absolute URL by default.

 (since 0.1.3)